 For your honeymoon, but also for every adventure you go on together afterwards, a proper set of luggage is the ultimate when it comes to travelling with style and security (bonus points if it’s matching).
-Reliable names like Samsonite, Tumi, Antler and Tripp will be durable and hardwearing, but there are also Insta-friendly new kids on the block like Away and Horizn Studios to keep in mind as well.
+Reliable names like Samsonite, Tumi, Antler and Tripp will be durable and hardwearing, but there are also Insta-friendly new kids on the block like Horizn Studios to keep in mind as well.
 Packing cubes and toiletry bags also make smart budget-friendly additions.

-17. Honeymoon Fund
+14. Honeymoon Fund

 Asking for contributions to your honeymoon can seem awkward at first, so lots of couples set up honeymoon funds where you can either gift money or buy them a specific treat, like a luxury massage or scuba diving lessons.
 Here’s our pick of some of the best honeymoon gift lists on offer.

-18. Flight Upgrades
+15. Flight Upgrades

-If you can’t sip champagne with extra legroom as newlyweds, when can you?
+If you can’t sip Champagne with extra legroom as newlyweds, when can you?
 Your loved ones can contribute towards bumping you to business or even first class for your outbound and return journeys, or for lounge access either end to make the whole process a joy from start to finish.

-19. Lessons You Can Take Together
+16. Lessons You Can Take Together

 Dance, cooking, languages, art, acting – the sky is the limit when it comes to lessons you can take as couples, it’s just up to you to decide which one fits you best.
 Guests could purchase a one-off experience, or combine their resources to set you both up with a longer-term class so that you can really master your chosen skill.

-20. Tickets to a Show
+17. Tickets to a Show

 Jazz hands at the ready.
 Tickets to a theatre show or concert make an excellent and truly unique wedding gift list idea, as no show is ever quite the same twice.
 There might already be a performance in mind that you’ve been dying to see (Hamilton is worth every penny, people), but it can also be fun to let your guests surprise you with their own top picks.

-21. Subscription Services
+18. Subscription Services

-22. Dinner Delivery
+19. Dinner Delivery

 On a similarly delicious edible note, meal services like Gousto, Hello Fresh and Allplants are a genius shout for any busy household.
 They’re flexible, catering for vegetarians, vegans, or any other dietary requirements, and mean you can always sit down to a lovingly-prepared meal for two, no matter how hectic life gets.
 Vegetable boxes like Abel & Cole and Riverford, or milk deliveries from Milk & More are similarly resourceful ideas to make daily life run more smoothly.

-23. Spa Treatments
+20. Spa Treatments

 Aaaaand relax.
 Nothing helps you to reset and unwind quite like a visit to a spa.
-On your gift list, you could suggest a particular treatment like a facial or couples massage, or an overnight stay at a spa break near you.
+On your Prezola gift list, you could suggest a particular treatment like a facial or couples massage, or an overnight stay at a spa break near you.
 As soon as you slide on those fluffy white robes and slippers, any residual wedding planning stress will melt away in seconds.

-24. Travel Vouchers
+21. Travel Vouchers

-25. A National Trust Membership
+22. A National Trust Membership

-26. A Once-in-a-Lifetime Experience
+23. A Once-in-a-Lifetime Experience

 It might be throwing yourselves out of a plane (parachute included, of course).
 It might be a more serene ride in a hot air balloon.
 It might be a Michelin star meal, it might be abseiling, it might be zipping around a race track in a more expensive car than you’ve ever touched before.
 Think outside of the box and get inventive: this is your chance to live your dreams and make memories that will last a lifetime.
 Sites like Virgin Experience Days on Prezola are great to see what's on offer - take this eco glamping pod break for example!

-27. A Pet
+24. A Pet

 A dog is for life, not just for your wedding day, and this goes for all other critters too – please do not enter into this gift suggestion lightly.
 That said, if you and your partner have always dreamed of getting a pet together, asking guests to club together towards the initial cost of adding them to your family could be the most amazing present you ever receive.

-29. Charity Donations
+25. Charity Donations

 A wedding is all about you two – but what a sublime thing to be able to gather all the love and support of your guests and share it with those who needs it most.
 In lieu of a physical present, consider asking friends and family for a donation to a charity close to both of your hearts.
 The feeling you’ll get when you get to pass the money on to a cause you really believe in is honestly the greatest gift of them all.
 Check out our charity wedding gift list ideas for ways to give back.